-Factors that could cause actual results to differ from those implied by the forward -looking statements in this prospectus are more fully described under the heading "Risk Factors" and elsewhere in this prospectus.
+Factors that could cause actual results to differ from those implied by the forward-looking statements in this prospectus are more fully described under the heading "Risk Factors" and elsewhere in this prospectus.
 The risks described under the heading "Risk Factors" are not exhaustive.
 Other sections of this prospectus describe additional factors that could adversely affect the business, financial condition or results of operations of Presto.
 New risk factors emerge from time to time and it is not possible to predict all such risk factors, nor can Presto assess the impact of all such risk factors on the business of Presto, or the extent to which any factor or combination of factors may cause actual results to differ materially from those contained in any forward-looking statements.
-Forward-looking statements, which speak only as of the date hereof.
+Forward-looking statements are not guarantees of performance.
+You should not put undue reliance on these statements, which speak only as of the date hereof.
 All forward-looking statements attributable to Presto or persons acting on their behalf are expressly qualified in their entirety by the foregoing cautionary statements.
 Presto undertakes no obligations to update or revise publicly any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.